Iterative, Small-Signal L2 Stability Analysis of Nonlinear Constrained Systems: Efficient Algorithms

 \subsection{Triangulation Refinement}

 If Algorithm\;\ref{alg:strategy} stagnates before finding a positive value for $b_1$ or $b_2$, refining the triangulation may help.
 By refining, the error bounds used in Taylor's Theorem get tighter.
 Also, it adds more parameters to $V,W$, making it possible for them to capture more complex behaviors.
 If the refined triangulation includes all the vertices of the coarser one, the $\mathbf{y}$ found on the coarser triangulation can be used to initialize the \acp{SDP} on the finer one.
+However, it is important to strike a balance between triangulation refinement and computational complexity.
+The development of adaptive refinement schemes, which target the simplexes that most limit $b_1$ and $b_2$, would facilitate this.
+Likewise, adaptive refinement and approximation schemes would be needed for non-traingulable sets.
+The exploration of advanced triangulation design is left to future work.